Hape Apurina Description

 Since we get our Hape directly from the tribes, it's fresh.
 The strength and potency of each batch will vary slightly depending on the harvest season, the specific medicinal herb combinations, and the tribal region.
 Each collection of Hape is limited and unique.
 If you like a particular Hape, consider purchasing more than one, as we can only ensure the deliverability of specific varieties.

 Contains - No Tobacco

 Gifts - This unique blend, referred to as "Hape' of Light" Apurina Awiri, has a flowery scent and smells like being in the middle of the jungle.
 It helps open the senses, gives clarity, and intensifies your dreams.
 Beautiful to tune in with the more subtle energies of the forest and its healing plant spirits.
-Very open and deeply quiet, it brings a silent feminine energy that is beautiful to meditation.
+Open and deeply quiet, it brings a beautiful silent feminine energy to meditation.

 Directions - To self-administer Hape, use a V-shaped self-applicator pipe known as a "Kuripe," which joins your mouth to your nostril.
 If you have another person, you can use a large blowpipe, called a "Tepi," to blow the Hape into another person's nostrils.